KaziiBotashev/football_classifier/README.md

 ## Reuse data preprocessing and model training
 If you want to train new model follow these steps.
+Both steps will automatically download all needed model weights and datasets.
 First of all change to deep learning part's directory with
 ```bash
 cd deep_learning_model